 Note that all modifications made to a minion's stealth or intercept remain in effect for the duration of the action.
 Increased stealth and intercept return to normal after the action is resolved.

-Sarah announces that Ira is hunting and taps Ira.
+Sarah announces that Ira is hunting and locks Ira.
 The action is undirected and has a default of +1 stealth.
 Her prey declines to block.
-Her predator, however, plays a reaction card to give +1 intercept to one of her ready untapped minions, Eugenio.
+Her predator, however, plays a reaction card to give +1 intercept to one of her ready unlocked minions, Eugenio.
 Sarah has no cards to play to increase Ira's stealth, so the action is blocked.
-Eugenio is tapped, and combat begins.
+Eugenio is locked, and combat begins.

 If a block fails (the acting minion's stealth exceeds the blocker's intercept and the blocker's Methuselah cannot add or does not wish to add more intercept), either another attempt is made (with the same or a different minion) or the defending Methuselah declares that she will not make any further attempts to block the action.
 Note that this declaration is an effect and so allows the acting Methuselah (and others) to play more cards and effects.